OutSystems/docs-support/src/enterprise/troubleshooting/troubleshoot-mobile-apps-generation.md

 To solve this issue you can try to update the plugin to the latest version.
 If this doesn't solve it, look for edit-config tags in the plugin.xml file.
 If you find a suspicious tag, change it or delete it.
 The uses-sdk tag, in particular, isn't required for MABS 5 or MABS 6.

-### App can't be installed on Android 7.1 of lower
+### App can't be installed on Android 7.1 or lower

 Androids apps with an **applicationId** that begin with a capital letter (ex: `MyCompany.App`) can't be installed on Android 7.1 or lower
 This is an Android issue found on prior versions of the operative system.